Blue Ridge Beauty: HuffPost’s Listen To America Tour Stops In Asheville

-The third week of Listen to America, HuffPost’s 25-city tour around the U.S., kicked off in Asheville, North Carolina.
+The third week of Listen tto America, HuffPost’s 25-city tour around the U.S., kicked off in Asheville, North Carolina.

 Nestled in the Blue Ridge Mountains, the city boasts natural beauty and so much more.
 With its extremely vivacious arts scene and gorgeous architecture, downtown Asheville delights residents and visitors alike.